rust-lang/rfcs/text/0000-dll-kind.md

 Traditionally, to link against a [dll], the program must actually link against an import library.
 For example to depend on some symbols from `kernel32.dll` the program links to `kernel32.lib`.
 However, this requires that the correct import libraries be available to link against, and for third party libraries that are only distributed as a dll creating an import library can be quite difficult, especially given that `lib.exe` is incapable of creating an import library that links to `stdcall` symbols.

 A real advantage of this feature, however, is the fact that symbols will be *guaranteed* to come from the specified dll.
 Currently, linking is a very finnicky process where if multiple libraries provide the same symbol the linker will choose one of them to provide the symbol and the user has little control over it.
-With `kind="dll"` the user is ensured that the symbol will come from the specified dll.
+With `kind="raw-dylib"` the user is ensured that the symbol will come from the specified dll.

 Sometimes, a crate may know exactly which dll it wants to link against, but which import library it ends up linking against is unknown.
-In particular the `d3dcompiler.lib` provided by the Windows SDK can link to several different versions of the d3dcompiler dll depending on which version of the Windows SDK the user has installed. `kind="dll"` would allow `winapi` to link to a specific version of that dll and ensure the symbols are correct for that version.
+In particular the `d3dcompiler.lib` provided by the Windows SDK can link to several different versions of the d3dcompiler dll depending on which version of the Windows SDK the user has installed. `kind="raw-dylib"` would allow `winapi` to link to a specific version of that dll and ensure the symbols are correct for that version.

 This would also allow `winapi` to not have to bundle import libraries for the `pc-windows-gnu` targets, saving on bandwidth and disk space for users.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-When trying to link to a Windows dll, the `dylib` kind may sometimes be unsuitable, and `kind="dll"` can be used instead.
-A central requirement of `kind="dll"` is that the dll has a stable ABI.
-Here are some examples of valid reasons to use `kind="dll"`:
+When trying to link to a Windows dll, the `dylib` kind may sometimes be unsuitable, and `kind="raw-dylib"` can be used instead.
+A central requirement of `kind="raw-dylib"` is that the dll has a stable ABI.
+Here are some examples of valid reasons to use `kind="raw-dylib"`:

 * You've had it up to here with trying to create an import library for a dll that has `stdcall` functions.
 * You're in linking hell with multiple import libraries providing the same symbol but from different dlls.